On The Quiet Erosion Of Self In The Name Of Staying

 That’s performance.

-Shrinking Often Disguises Itself as “Being Mature”
+Shrinking Often Disguises Itself As “Being Mature”

 We praise people for being: